University of Texas at Austin: Alumni in music and entertainment

-Several musicians and entertainers attended the university.
-Janis Joplin, the American singer posthumously inducted into the Rock and Roll Hall of Fame who received a Grammy Lifetime Achievement Award, attended the university, as did February 1955 Playboy Playmate of the Month and Golden Globe recipient Jayne Mansfield.
-Composer Harold Morris is a 1910 graduate.
-Noted film director, cinematographer, writer, and editor Robert Rodriguez is a Longhorn, as are actors Eli Wallach and Matthew McConaughey, the latter of which now teaches a class at the university.
-Rodriguez dropped out of the university after two years to pursue his career in Hollywood, but completed his degree from the Radio-Television-Film department on May 23, 2009.
+Robert Rodriguez dropped out of the university after two years to pursue his career in Hollywood, but completed his degree from the Radio-Television-Film department on May 23, 2009.
 Rodriguez also gave the keynote address at the university-wide commencement ceremony.
 Radio-Television-Film alumni Mark Dennis and Ben Foster took their award-winning feature film, Strings, to the American film festival circuit in 2011.
 Web and television actress Felicia Day and film actress Renée Zellweger attended the university.
 Day graduated with degrees in music performance (violin) and mathematics, while Zellweger graduated with a BA in English.
-Writer and recording artist Phillip Sandifer graduated with a degree in History.
-Michael "Burnie" Burns is an actor, writer, film director and film producer who graduated with a degree in Computer Science.
+Writer and recording artist Phillip Sandifer graduated with a degree in history.
+Michael "Burnie" Burns is an actor, writer, film director and film producer who graduated with a degree in computer science.
 He, along with graduate Matt Hullum, also founded the Austin-based production company Rooster Teeth, that produces many hit shows, including the award-winning Internet series, Red vs. Blue.
 Farrah Fawcett, one of the original Charlie's Angels, left after her junior year to pursue a modeling career.
 Actor Owen Wilson and writer/director Wes Anderson attended the university, where they wrote Bottle Rocket together, which became Anderson's first feature film.
 Writer and producer Charles Olivier is a Longhorn.
-So too are filmmakers and actors Mark Duplass and his brother Jay Duplass, key contributors to the mumblecore film genre.
-Another notable writer, Rob Thomas graduated with a BA in History in 1987 and later wrote the young adult novel Rats Saw God and created the series Veronica Mars.
+So are filmmakers and actors Mark Duplass and his brother Jay Duplass, key contributors to the mumblecore film genre.
+Another notable writer, Rob Thomas graduated with a BA in history in 1987 and later wrote the young adult novel Rats Saw God and created the series Veronica Mars.
 Illustrator, writer and alum Felicia Bond is best known for her illustrations in the If You Give... children's books series, starting with If You Give a Mouse a Cookie.
-Taiwanese singer-songwriter, producer, actress Cindy Yen (birth name Cindy Wu) graduated with double degrees in Music (piano performance) and Broadcast Journalism in 2008.
+Taiwanese singer-songwriter, producer, actress Cindy Yen (birth name Cindy Wu) graduated with double degrees in music (piano performance) and broadcast journalism in 2008.
 Noted composer and arranger Jack Cooper received his D.M.A. in 1999 from the University of Texas at Austin in composition and has gone on to teach in higher education and become known internationally through the music publishing industry.
 Actor Trevante Rhodes competed as a sprinter for the Longhorns and graduated with a BS in Applied Learning and Development in 2012.
 In 2016, he starred as Chiron in the Academy Award- and Golden Globe-winning film Moonlight.